kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/python-scripts/LSTM-TensorFlow-IO-Kafka/README.md

 tensorflow-io returns a `dataset` which you could easily adjust the batch by calling a method `dataset.batch(batch_size)`.

 The returned dataset is always the variable to be passed to either model.fit or model.predict (prediction and training / fit requires slightly different dataset shape).

-## Open TODOs

-1. *Save the model* to also allow the usage from another application (like a Kafka Streams or KSQLs app deployed in another container).

-2. *Implement the distributed training*: TensorFlow does support distributed training (e.g., through MirrorStrategy).
-Note distributed training will require special kubernetes settings (than simply launching the container).